 Responding to your call

 When you call, you will be asked about your concerns and where the patient is currently an inpatient.
-Where appropriate, a critical care doctor will review the patient and provide an independent assessment.
-This may involve changing the treatment or moving the patient to a more intensive ward.

 Difference between Martha's Rule and second opinions

-Martha’s Rule is a patient safety initiative – it is NOT a second opinion.
+Martha’s Rule is a patient safety initiative – it is not a second opinion.

 A second opinion involves getting the views of an independent specialist clinical team or healthcare professional about ongoing diagnosis or treatment.